openebs-archive/openebs-docs/docs/ugcstor.md

 **Step1:**

 Get all the blockdevices attached in the cluster with the following command.
-Modify the following command  with appropriate namespace where the openebs is installed.
-The default namespace where openebs is getting installed is `openebs`.
+Modify the following command  with appropriate namespace where the OpenEBS is installed.
+The default namespace where OpenEBS is getting installed is `openebs`.

 ```
 kubectl get blockdevice -n <openebs_namespace>